DimohaZadira/SoundBoard_TG_bot/README.md

 Waits for user to send a message with `.mp3` file attached.
 Adds this file to storage system and assosiates it with <sound_name>.
 This sound will be available by this name.
 Following commands with the same <sound_name> will be ignored.
 If need to rewrite sound, use the `@delete_sound` command.

+If there is no <sound_name>, responses "_Please tell me how to name a sound you want to attach!
+Tell me /add_sound <sound_name>_ ❌🤔" and does nothing else.

 If there is no file attached, responses "_Seems like there is no .mp3 file attached!_ ❌🧐" and does nothing else.

 If there are more than one file attached, responses "_Seems like there are too many files!_ ❌🤓" and does nothing else.